Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae

 {$^{1}$ Université Paris-Saclay, Université Paris Cité, CEA, CNRS, AIM, 91191, Gif-sur-Yvette, France\\ $^{2}$Department of Physics and Energetic Cosmos Laboratory, Nazarbayev University, Astana 010000, Kazakhstan\\ }

 \abstract {The growth of hydrodynamical instabilities is key to trigger a core-collapse supernova explosion during the phase of stalled accretion shock, immediately after the birth of a proto-neutron star (PNS).
-Stellar rotation is known to affect the standing accretion shock instability (SASI) even for small rotation rates, but its effect on the onset of neutrino-driven convection is still poorly known.} {In this paper, we assess the effect of stellar rotation on SASI when neutrino heating is taken into account, and the effect of rotation on the convective instability when neutrino heating is higher.
+Stellar rotation is known to affect the standing accretion shock instability (SASI) even for small rotation rates, but its effect on the onset of neutrino-driven convection is still poorly known.} {We assess the effect of stellar rotation on SASI when neutrino heating is taken into account, and the effect of rotation on neutrino-driven convection.
 The interplay of rotation with these two instabilities affects the frequency of the mode $m=2$ which can be detected with gravitational waves at the onset of a supernova explosion. } {We use a linear stability analysis to study the dynamics of the accreting gas in the equatorial plane between the surface of the PNS and the stationary shock.
-We explore rotation effects on the relative strength of SASI and convection by considering a large range of specific angular momenta, neutrino luminosities and mass accretion rates.} {The nature of the dominant non-axisymmetric instability developing in the equatorial postshock region depends on both the convection parameter $\chi$ and the rotation rate.
+We explore rotation effects on the relative strength of SASI and convection by considering a large range of specific angular momenta and neutrino luminosities.} {The nature of the dominant non-axisymmetric instability developing in the equatorial postshock region depends on both the convection parameter $\chi$ and the rotation rate.
 Equatorial convective modes with $\chi\gtrsim 5$ are hampered by differential rotation.
 At smaller $\chi$, however, mixed SASI-convective modes with a large angular scale $m=1,2,3$ can take advantage of rotation and become dominant for relatively low rotation rates at which centrifugal effects are small.
-For rotation rates exceeding $\sim30\%$ of the Keplerian rotation at the PNS surface, the growth rate of the dominant mode depends weakly on the rate of neutrino heating which highlights the arising of a new instability regime.
-Similarly, the frequency of this mode is surprisingly independent of the heating rate, with a strong prograde spiral $m=2$ dominating over a large parameter range which is favourable to the production of gravitational waves.
-For any heating rate, a simple linear relation exists between the oscillation frequency of the dominant mode and the specific angular momentum of the accreted gas.} {Three different regimes of postshock instabilities can be distinguished depending on the rotation rate.
-For small rotation rates (less than $10\%$ of the Keplerian rotation at the PNS surface), differential rotation has a quadratic stabilising or destabilising effect on equatorial purely convective modes and a linear destabilising effect on SASI.
+For rotation rates exceeding $\sim30\%$ of the Keplerian rotation at the PNS surface, a new instability regime is characterised by a frequency which, when measured in units of the postshock velocity and radius $v_{\rm sh}/r_{\rm sh}$, is nearly independent of the convection parameter $\chi$.
+A strong prograde $m=2$ spiral dominates over a large parameter range favourable to the production of gravitational waves.
+In this regime, a simple linear relation exists between the oscillation frequency of the dominant mode and the specific angular momentum of the accreted gas.} {Three different regimes of postshock instabilities can be distinguished depending on the rotation rate.
+For small rotation rates (less than $10\%$ of the Keplerian rotation at the PNS surface), differential rotation has a linear destabilising effect on SASI and a quadratic stabilising or destabilising effect on the purely convective equatorial modes depending on their azimuthal wavenumber.
 Intermediate rotation rates ($10$ to $30\%$ of the Keplerian rotation) lead to the emergence of mixed SASI/convection/rotation modes involving large angular scales.
 Finally, strong rotation erases the influence of the buoyancy and heating rate on the instability.
-This independency allows for a reduction of the parameter space, which is valuable for gravitational wave analysis.} \keywords{supernova -- convection -- rotation -- hydrodynamics}
+This independency allows for a reduction of the parameter space, which can be helpful for gravitational wave analysis.} \keywords{supernova -- convection -- rotation -- hydrodynamics}